 Department of Veterans Affairs (VA) Waiver program – The VA waiver is available to physicians coming to work in facilities run by the Veterans Administration.
 Unlike most of the other IGA waivers, the VA waiver is not restricted to primary care physicians nor must the facility be located in a HPSA.
 However, the VA will only sponsor a foreign born physician for a J-1 waiver if her services are necessary for the continuation of a specific program and the VA's efforts to fill the position with a U.S. physician have failed.

-To consult with attorney Ann Massey Badmus regarding your case, click here.
+To consult with a Badmus & Associates attorney regarding your case, click here.